whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/29

+- Frontend stuff mostly today.
+Was getting very intimidated, for example with SideNav CSS properties for a minute but slogged through it and implemented some nice Tailwind layouts.

 ## 7/27

 - Spent a lot of time figuring out how to request a token refresh from the client when user is active and a certain duration remains before expiration.
 Then I realized I could just do all of this on the server.
 So I added a SuccessHandler to the echojwt configuration that issues a new token when the threshold is reached.
 Simple, and avoids a lot of JS pain.